Flooristics, LLC

 Share Button

-If bow and skew are noticed within an installed carpet, the total should not exceed 2 inches (5 cm).
-Further, the carpet manufacturer must provide written specifications so that installers and flooring contractors can know the degree of variations expected as well as the degree of installed mismatch if any that is considered acceptable.
+If installers notice bow and skew in an installed carpet, the total should not exceed 2 inches (5 cm).
+The carpet manufacturer must provide written specifications so installers and flooring contractors know the expected degree of variation and the acceptable level of installed mismatch, if any.
 The manufacturer should also include information on any guarantees or warranties of pattern match offered.

-There are few things that will make a patterned carpet look worse than if there is bow and skew.
-Flooring contractors need to sake care that their installation is able to minimize any problems.
+A few things will make a patterned carpet look worse than if there is bow and skew.
+Flooring contractors need to take care that their installation is able to minimize any problems.

 Filed Under: Carpet and Rugs Tagged With: bow and skew, bow and skew carpet, bow and skew pattern, carpet bow, carpet industry standard, carpet skew, carpet standard, industry standard